shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/02-chpt2.md

 In this case, we need to have a measure of calculating the distance between two distributions.
 The measuring result should be a nonzero number, and should be within the range of 0 to 1 for two normalized distributions to be compared.

-There, here comes a second _deus ex machina_ invocation: KL divergence,  taking form of:
+There comes a second _deus ex machina_ invocation:
+> KL divergence,  taking form of
 $$D_{KL}(P||Q)=\mathbb{E}_P[\log \frac{P(x)}{Q(x)}]=\mathbb{E}_P[\log P(x) -\log Q(x)].$$

 which is originally used to measure the difference between two distributions \\(P\\) and \\(Q\\) in the formula) across all values of the concerned variables.